 GOBI DESERT IN MONGOLIA

-Travel to Gobi Desert
+Travel to the Gobi desert

-It’s been many years since Gobi desert in Mongolia became one of the top touristic destinations in the world.
-Its iconic nature formations, dinosaur fossils, wildlife, and animals are always making admire people who visit.
+It’s been many years since the Gobi desert in Mongolia became one of the top touristic destinations in the world.
+Its iconic nature formations, dinosaur fossils, wildlife, and animals are always making admires people who visit.
 Especially in Mongolia, different lifestyle makes this outdoor adventure in the Gobi desert unforgettable.
 Gobi desert features with its two-humped camels and sand dunes.

-Location of the Gobi desert is south of Mongolia to the north of China.
+The location of the Gobi desert is south of Mongolia to the north of China.
 Gobi desert is covering 1.29 million square km.
 The Gobi has one of the world’s most extreme climates, both seasonally and daily.
 Summer months bring temperatures of up to +50 C whilst in the winter months, temperatures can drop to below -40 C. The elevations of the Gobi’s basin range from roughly 288-1524m above sea level.

 Top places to visit in Gobi desert